 In 8th Grade English, students will explore literary genres—including science fiction, horror, and historical narratives—through HMH Into Literature, using these as a lens to examine real-world topics like technology’s future and horror’s societal role.
 A major focus is The Outsiders, where students analyze themes, characterization, and historical context.
 Daily warm-ups reinforce grammar, vocabulary, writing, and reading skills.
 Through discussions, creative projects, and analytical writing, students will sharpen critical thinking and communication skills for high school and beyond.

-In 10th Grade English, students engage with a wide range of literature, including novels, short stories, plays, and poetry.
+In Pre AP English 2, students engage with a wide range of literature, including novels, short stories, plays, and poetry.
 Readings include works by William Shakespeare, John Steinbeck, Gabriel García Márquez, Julio Cortázar, Ursula K. Le Guin, Shirley Jackson, and Gwendolyn Brooks, among others.
 Through close reading and analysis, students will explore literary and poetic devices while refining their writing skills.
 Assignments include analytical essays, personal narratives, and creative writing pieces.
 Grammar and vocabulary instruction are incorporated throughout the course to support student growth in both written and spoken expression.

 11 – English 11